Scripting

 Scopes

-Kubeshark scripts supports the following scopes:
+Kubeshark scripts support the following variable scopes: